 Fundraising and Christmas Lights

-2024 we were pleased to welcome back Rosyth Concert Band for a spooky Halloween Concert (and Raffle) at Burntisland old parish church halls on 26th October 7 for 7.30-9.15.
+January 2025: Thank you to Tom Courts for his £250 donation.
+In 2024 we were pleased to welcome back Rosyth Concert Band for a spooky Halloween Concert and Raffle at Burntisland Old Parish Church halls.
 The evening raised almost £600 for the Lights Fund (and £96 for the Band, funds for 11th Fife Scouts, and a small donation to Burntisland Church who waived their hall lease fee).
 Many thanks to Karen Speirs and group for a £1000 donation from the dispersement of funds from the sadly now defunct Burntisland Youth Theatre.
-Thanks to Lee-Anne for the Lights Facebook page and GoFundMe.
+Thanks to Lee-Anne Purvis for the Lights Facebook page and GoFundMe.
+A can collection 2023-24 raised £205 and similar in 2024-25.
+In 2023 we hosted a fundraising Concert by Rosyth Concert Band, with a Raffle.
+This raised £622.
+We are grateful to various local businesses for cash donations and donations to the Raffles, and to the Big Green Market for a donation.
+Tom Courts has been especiaally generous.

 Our historic Burgh Chambers lit from within